A Boodles modern classic featuring two important Victorian emerald cut diamonds from the legendary Cullinan Mine – September 2019

-In October 2008, Petra recovered a 26 carat blue stone at Cullinan.
+In October 2008, Petra recovered a 26 carat blue stone at the Cullinan Mine.

 This important diamond yielded a cushion-shaped cut stone of just over 7 carats, and achieved the highest colour and clarity grading for a blue diamond, being fancy vivid blue and internally flawless.

 Petra sold this perfect gem through an auction house for US$9.49 million, or US$1.35 million per carat, which at the time was the world record price per carat achieved for any gemstone at auction.